Dean Yendall

 Dean Yendall (born 1974) is an Australian jockey based in Victoria.

-Yendall began his career in 1991.
-As of early July 2021, he has ridden 2,551 winners, including six in Group One races.
+Yendall was born in Melbourne and grew up in the suburb of Westmeadows before moving to the country when he was 14.
+He began his riding career in 1991.
+As of late August 2025, he has ridden 2,803 winners, including six in Group One races.
 He is a lightweight jockey, able to ride at 49 kilograms.
 He has twice won the Group One Empire Rose Stakes, on the three-year-old fillies I Am A Star in 2016 and Shoals in 2017, who each carried 49 kilograms.

-Yendall has won the Victorian country jockeys' premiership several times, and has consistently ridden more than 100 winners a season in recent years, mostly in country races.
-His wife is fellow jockey Christine Puls.
+Yendall has consistently ridden more than 100 winners a season, mostly in country races.
+Between 2011 and 2017 he won the Neville Wilson Medal, for the jockey with the most wins in the Victorian country season, in seven successive seasons.

+Yendall lives in Horsham with his wife, fellow jockey Christine Puls.
 In April 2016 they rode a dead heat at a race meeting at Mildura.